Bullets (Creed song): Release and reception

-The song was released as the second single to the Weathered album, and was the follow-up to the bands highly successful lead single "My Sacrifice".
+The song was released as the second single to the Weathered album, and was the follow-up to the band's highly successful lead single "My Sacrifice".
 Stapp said the reasoning behind choosing "Bullets" as the follow-up single was that the band always looked to establish themselves as a rock band with a heavier side, and that the band would often go back to their heavier rock roots with the second single of an album as a tribute to the active rock and hard rock stations that gave them their big break.
-Tremonti praised the single feeling it exhibited the diversity of the bands sound.
+Tremonti praised the single feeling it exhibited the diversity of the band's sound.
 He stated "It's great to show the range of our style because 'Bullets' is such a different sound than our first single."

 Although not as successful on the charts as its predecessor, "Bullets" managed to reach number 11 on the Billboard Mainstream Rock chart and 27 on the Modern Rock chart.
-The song was also released as a double A-side in the United Kingdom and Ireland, along with the bands next single "One Last Breath", where the latter would peak at number 47 on the UK Singles Chart and 41 on the Irish Singles Chart.
+The song was also released as a double A-side in the United Kingdom and Ireland, along with the band's next single "One Last Breath", where the latter would peak at number 47 on the UK Singles Chart and 41 on the Irish Singles Chart.

 Appearances in media

 To promote the Weathered album Creed performed "Bullets", along "My Sacrifice", on the November 17, 2001, episode of Saturday Night Live, where they were featured as musical guests.
-"Bullets" was also played as the opening song during the bands first show of the Weathered tour, an hour special VH1 "Opening Night Live" performance in Atlanta, Georgia, at the Philips Arena on January 16, 2002.
-The song was once again played as the opener for the bands performance at the 2002 Winter Olympics closing ceremony in Salt Lake City, Utah, on February 19, 2002.
+"Bullets" was also played as the opening song during the band's first show of the Weathered tour, an hour special VH1 "Opening Night Live" performance in Atlanta, Georgia, at the Philips Arena on January 16, 2002.
+The song was once again played as the opener for the band's performance at the 2002 Winter Olympics closing ceremony in Salt Lake City, Utah, on February 19, 2002.